johnapost/gitlab-squash-default/README.md

 # gitlab-squash-default

-Squash GitLab commits.. by default
+Squash GitLab commits and delete source branch.. by default.

 ## Installation instructions:
 1. Clone the repository to your machine.